 7. Take a cooking class

 It’s getting hot in the kitchen, baby!
 Taking a cooking class together is a great way to level up your date nights at home.
-Our top cooking class picks include The Epicurean Theatre (events with top chefs), The Rolling Pin in Brandon (interactive, demonstration-style and hands-on options), Sur La Table and more.
+Our top cooking class picks include The Epicurean Theatre (events with top chefs), The Rolling Pin in Brandon (interactive, demonstration-style and hands-on options), Sur La Table in Hyde Park Village and more.

 8. Toast to your love at a rooftop bar